 Thankfully God has given you every herb yielding seed, which is upon the face of all the earth, because with them we can help our body to heal itself.
 Among those herbs, there are several herbs for flu which are highly effective.
 I've prepared a page dedicated to explaining a few of them.

 For allergies, several things besides salt water and tea tree oil can be very helpful.
 To aid in your bodies defenses, nutritional support may help.
 Specific herbs,

 probiotics, and a complete vitamin, essential oil, and mineral regimen may make allergies and the allergy season seem to go away.

-This formula supports healthy lung function and helps support the body during seasonal changes.
+There are formulas that support healthy lung function and help support the body during seasonal changes.
 It also encourages the entire respiratory tract to gently cleanse itself and helps promote respiratory tissue health.

 Airborne particles are everywhere.
 When particles enter the respiratory system via the nose or the mouth, the body turns on its cleansing mechanisms, and the immune system is put on active duty.
 Herbal nourishment supports a healthy respiratory system that can be challenged by inhaled irritants.

 Get well soon.
-A lot of rest , fluids, great vitamins, and eating right to build your strength go a long ways towards getting better.
+A lot of rest , fluids, supplements and eating right to build your strength go a long ways towards getting better.

 We recommend that you buy the best tea tree oil that you can find.
 We've been getting ours from the same place for the last three years, and sure, we know we can find cheaper oil on the internet, but we have never found anyone who has better quality and such a vast array of tea tree oil containing products that are already designed to work in every room of our house.